charan786/JavaScript/README.md

 # javaScript

-Developed and created a Dice game using JavaScript DOM Manipulation.
+Developed and created a Dice game using CSS and JavaScript.

 https://charan786.github.io/javaScript/